Cache backends

 3600

-Default lifetime in seconds of a cache entry if it is not specified for a specific entry on set().
+Default lifetime in seconds of a cache entry if it has not been specified for an entry by set().

 Database Backend

-This is the main backend suitable for most storage needs.
-It does not require additional server daemons nor server configuration.
+This is the main backend and is suitable for most storage needs.
+It does not require additional server daemons or server configuration.

 The database backend does not automatically perform garbage collection.
-Instead the Scheduler garbage collection task should be used.
+Use the Scheduler garbage collection task instead.

-It stores data in the configured database (usually MySQL) and can handle large amounts of data with reasonable performance.
-Data and tags are stored in two different tables, every cache needs its own set of tables.
-In terms of performance the database backend is already pretty well optimized and should be used as default backend if in doubt.
-This backend is the default backend if no backend is specifically set in the configuration.
+This backend stores data in a database (usually MySQL) and can handle large amounts of data with reasonable performance.
+Data and tags are stored in two different tables and every cache has its own set of tables.
+In terms of performance, the database backend is well optimized and, if in doubt, should be used as a default backend doubt.
+This is the default backend if no backend is specifically set in the configuration.

-The Core takes care of creating and updating required database tables "on the fly".
+The Core takes care of creating and updating database tables "on the fly".

-For caches with a lot of read and write operations, it is important to tune the MySQL setup.
+For caches with a lot of read and write operations, it is important to tune your MySQL setup.
 The most important setting is innodb_buffer_pool_size.
-A generic goal is to give MySQL as much RAM as needed to have the main table space loaded completely in memory.
+It is a good idea to give MySQL as much RAM as needed so that the main table space is completely loaded in memory.

-The database backend tends to slow down if there are many write operations and big caches which do not fit into memory because of slow harddrive seek and write performance.
-If the data table grows too big to fit into memory, it is possible to compress given data transparently with this backend, which often shrinks the amount of needed space to 1/4 or less.
+The database backend tends to slow down if there are many write operations and big caches which don't fit into memory because of slow hard drive seek and write performance.
+If the data table is too big to fit into memory, this backend can compress data transparently, which shrinks the amount of space needed to 1/4 or less.
 The overhead of the compress/uncompress operation is usually not high.
 A good candidate for a cache with enabled compression is the Core pages cache: it is only read or written once per request and the data size is pretty large.
-The compression should not be enabled for caches which are read or written multiple times during one request.
+Compression should not be enabled for caches which are read or written multiple times in one request.

 InnoDB Issues

-The database backend for MySQL uses InnoDB tables.
-Due to the nature of InnoDB, deleting records does not reclaim the actual disk space.
-E.g. if the cache uses 10GB, cleaning it will still keep 10GB allocated on the disk even though phpMyAdmin will show 0 as the cache table size.
+The MySQL database backend uses InnoDB tables.
+Due to the nature of InnoDB, deleting records does not reclaim disk space.
+For example, if the cache uses 10GB, cleaning still keeps 10GB allocated on the disk even though phpMyAdmin shows 0 as the cache table size.
 To reclaim the space, turn on the MySQL option file_per_table, drop the cache tables and re-create them using the Install Tool.
-This does not by any mean that you should skip the scheduler task.
+This does not mean that you should skip the scheduler task.
 Deleting records still improves performance.

 Options of database backends